subinsebastian/uigradients-scss/README.md

 # uigradients scss

-I felt the need to have a collection of gradient variables from [uigradients.com](http://uigradients.com), hence tweeked the parent repo [uiGradients](https://github.com/Ghosh/uiGradients).
+Felt the need to have a collection of gradient variables from [uigradients.com](http://uigradients.com), hence tweeked the parent repo [uiGradients](https://github.com/Ghosh/uiGradients).

-###Contents
+### Special Thanks to [Indrashish Ghosh](https://github.com/Ghosh/) for his work on [uiGradients](https://github.com/Ghosh/uiGradients).

-1.  _gradients.scss
+## Contents

-Consist of all the gradient variables as shown below:
+1.  _gradients.scss Consist of all the gradient variables as shown below:

 ![Imgur](http://i.imgur.com/Wvva3IE.png)